amrsingh29/DatadogMonitoring/Readme.md

 ### [Configure permission and secrets](https://www.datadoghq.com/blog/monitoring-kubernetes-with-datadog/#configure-permissions-and-secrets)

 #### Create ClusterRole, ClusterRoleBinding, and ServiceAccount
 The following manifests create two sets of permissions: one for the Cluster Agent, which has specific permissions for collecting cluster-level metrics and Kubernetes events from the Kubernetes API, and a more limited set of permissions for the node-based Agent.
-Deploying these two manifests will create a ClusterRole, ClusterRoleBinding, and ServiceAccount for each flavor of Agent:
+Deploying these two manifests will create:
+- ClusterRole
+- ClusterRoleBinding
+- ServiceAccount
+for each flavor of Agent.
 ```
 kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/cluster-agent/cluster-agent-rbac.yaml"
 kubectl create -f "https://raw.githubusercontent.com/DataDog/datadog-agent/master/Dockerfiles/manifests/cluster-agent/rbac.yaml"